Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to focus on the present and enjoy what is happening now, rather than worrying about the past or future.
-The phrase metaphorically emphasizes mindfulness, not a literal "moment."
+The idiom metaphorically emphasizes mindfulness, not a literal "moment."

 Origin: